ColonolNutty/Sims4CommunityLibrary/README.md

     - Float
     - Object
 - Custom Dialogs
-  - Ok/Cancel - The Player can choose either Ok or Cancel
+  - Ok/Cancel - Prompt the player with a message and have them choose either Ok or Cancel
     - The text for both the Ok and the Cancel buttons can be custom text as well.
+(They could be Yes/No as one custom example)
+  - Object Picker
+    - Prompt the player to choose an item from a list of items.
 - Custom Notifications
   - Basic Notification - Display a notification with a title and description of varying urgency.
 - Interactions